unicode-org/cldr/docs/site/downloads/cldr-46.md

 \* Note: The number of items needed for Modern and Moderate increases every release.
 Therefore, locales without active contributors may drop in coverage level.

 For a full listing, see [Coverage Levels](https://unicode.org/cldr/charts/46/supplemental/locale_coverage.html).

+## 46.1 Changes
+Version 46.1 is a dot release.
+The major change is to bring the Message Format 2.0 specification in Part 9 to Final Candidate status.
+The most significant changes to Message Format 2.0 are:
+- [TBD1]
+- …
+- [TBDn]
+- Updated Message Format test data

+Other changes include
+- More explicit well-formedness and validity constraints for unit of measurement identifiers
+- Addition of emoji annotations that were missing: skintones with emoji facing right
+- Fixes to ja, ko, zh, yue datetimeSkeletons
+- Improved datetime date time test data

+For a full listing, see [Δ46.1](https://unicode-org.atlassian.net/issues/?jql=project+%3D+CLDR+AND+status+%3D+Done+AND+resolution+%3D+Fixed+AND+fixVersion+%3D+%2246.1%22+ORDER+BY+priority+DESC)

 ## [Specification Changes](https://www.unicode.org/reports/tr35/proposed.html)